sebnitu/vrembem/README.md

 ### Using NPM

 To use a Vrembem component, you'll first need to install it as a dependency.
-For this example we'll be using the `@vrembem/menu` component:
+For this example we'll be using the modal component:

 ```
-npm install @vrembem/menu
+npm install @vrembem/modal
 ```

 #### CSS